sombreroEnPuntas/review-feed/README.md

 ## CI

 - `husky` enforces linting and commit messages locally
-- Merges to `master` branch will trigger a deploy on `Vercel`
+- Merges to `master` branch and PRs will trigger deploys on `Vercel` envs
 - `codeclimate` prevents accumulating technical debt
+- a changelog is auto-generated after pushing to master

 ## Web app

-There's a web app deployed as a [Vercel app](https://review-feed.vercel.app/), matching latest master.
+There's a web app deployed as a [Vercel app](https://review-feed.vercel.app/), matching latest master, and envs are created for new PRs.